 Important information about MS CONTIN:

 - Get emergency help right away if you take too much MS CONTIN (overdose).
-MS CONTIN overdose can cause life-threatening breathing problems that can lead to death.
+When you first start taking MS CONTIN, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.

 - Never give anyone else your MS CONTIN.
 They could die from taking it.
 Store MS CONTIN away from children and in a safe place to prevent stealing or abuse.
 Selling or giving away MS CONTIN is against the law.